mlc-ai/mlc-llm/docs/compilation/python.rst

 In order to use the python API :meth:`mlc_llm.build_model`, users need to create an instance of the dataclass :class:`BuildArgs`.
-The corresponding arguments in command line shown in :ref:`compile-command-specification` are automatically converted from the definition of :class:`BuildArgs` and are equivalent.
+The corresponding arguments in the command line shown in :ref:`compile-command-specification` are automatically converted from the definition of :class:`BuildArgs` and are equivalent.

 Then with an instantiated :class:`BuildArgs`, users can call the build API